 Earlier this week we started by releasing Canoe Beta version 0.3.4 for Linux, OSX and Windows.
 Then as planned we also released it for Android with a superb reception making us blush, but we didn’t post about it because we also wanted iOS out first, and to be honest - people have posted enough anyway.

 Now the time has come for iOS!
-We are so far running it as a Test flight and you can sign up for it here and we are pumping it out at least daily, so you will not have to wait long if you sign up.
+We are so far running it as a Test flight and we are pumping it out at least daily, so you will not have to wait long if you sign up.

 First off, you may be reading this because you need help with Canoe.
 Best bet is to come to us on our discord server.
 There are many “paddlers” there to help, uncluding the whole team.